neerajww/aeps/docs/prep_eeg.md

 ## Example Experimental Setup
 Here, I will present EEG data corresponding to a listening experiment of duration close to 114 mins.
 The pre-processing steps ares often independent of the underlying experiment.
 For now, we will go ahead without getting into the details of the task in the experiment.
 The only details we need is that the experiment has several trials, and the event-trigger channel contains the information about each trial (like trigger instant and task label/code corresponding to each trigger instant).

+## Pre-processing pipeline
+I will describe a sample processing pipeline.
+The coding language is Matlab based and I will be using the [EEGLAB library package](https://sccn.ucsd.edu/eeglab/index.php) to avoid re-creating some of the widely used function routines.